Şehzade Osman Fuad: Later life

 In 1931, he and his wife Kerime played an important role in enabling his niece Princess Niloufer's marriage to Prince Moazzam Jah, second son of Mir Osman Ali Khan, the last Nizam of Hyderabad.
 After the marriage the Nizam granted him a monthly salary of twenty five thousand pounds.
 The prince received this amount regularly until 1952, when the couple divorced, after which the payments were immediately stopped.
 In 1940, he attended the wedding of Neslişah Sultan and Prince Muhammad Abdel Moneim of Egypt.

 On the death of his elder brother, Ahmed Nihad, on 4 June 1954, Osman Fuad assumed the position of head of the Ottoman family.
-Unlike his brother, Osman Fuad chose to adopt an extremely modern lifestyle, and was known to be fond of his pleasures and to have a natural love for life.
-As a young Imperial Ottoman Prince, he had been popular and well-loved, and had often been seen driving in an open-topped Mercedes in Istanbul, always dressed impeccably.
-He was brave, loyal, and generous, as well as being good-looking and a skilled horseman.
-He possessed a large number of medals and decorations awarded for his courage and service to his country, and which covered his chest when he wore his dress uniform.
-Like all other members of his family, he had a talent for music.
+Unlike his brother, Osman Fuad chose to adopt a modern lifestyle, and was known to be pleasure seeking.
+As a young Imperial Ottoman Prince, he enjoyed popularity, and was often seen driving an open-topped Mercedes in Istanbul, well dressed.
+He was considered to be generous and was a skilled horseman.
+He possessed a large number of medals and decorations awarded for courage and service to the country, which covered his chest when he wore his dress uniform.
+Like the rest of his family, he was able to play music well.

 In 1970, he was interviewed by a reporter from the Hürriyet newspaper named Doğan Uluç.
 At the time, Osman Fuad was living in Room Number 6 at the Hotel Royal Bretagne in Montparnasse, Paris.
 This room contained only a bed, a cracked washbasin and two chairs.
 His description of the life the members of the Imperial family were leading in exile was a graphic one, and shocking.
 "Who would have thought it would come to this?
 Who would have thought that General Prince Osman Fuad, the former commander of the Ottoman army in Tripoli, would one day be thrown out of a third-rate hotel in Paris as he could not afford to pay the bill?
 No longer can we set foot in the land which our forefathers fought for and ruled over, that land that holds so many bitter-sweet memories for us.
 Is it right that we should be treated thus?
 How shameful that the Ottoman family should be living out their days far from their native country, forced to take refuge in foreign lands.
 Some of us have committed suicide, unable to bear the poverty and destitution.
 Some of us have died whispering "Ah, Turkey!
 Turkey!” with our last breaths.
 Our children, born abroad, go to foreign schools and grow up without learning Turkish, knowing nothing of our history or our religion – just as if they were foreigners.
 What I would request from you is that you should print a photograph of me in your newspaper when I leave this world.
 Under it, write 'Osman Fuad' – no more than that.
 It may be that some people will remember me."